Rototiller Buyer's Guide

 Early civilizations recognized that loose soil results in a bountiful garden, but you're not stuck using the same types of tools that were used centuries ago.

 Rototillers will significantly reduce the physical toll of weeding or digging a garden.

-Sometimes referred to as "mini-tillers," cultivators are light-weight, portable lawn tools.
-These are the perfect tool for weeding gardens and cleaning between established beds.
+Sometimes referred to as "mini-tillers," cultivators are lightweight, portable lawn tools.
+These are the perfect pieces of power equipment for aerating garden soil and clearing weeds between established beds.